Privacy-Preserving Video Anomaly Detection: A Survey: Foundations of P2VAD

-Object detection (OD) techniques are employed to detect and localize target sensitive objects (e.g., humans) within video frames.
-Commonly used OD algorithms, such as the YOLO family \cite{jiang2022review} (e.g., YOLOv3 \cite{redmon2018yolov3} and YOLOv3-spp \cite{huang2020dc}) and Mask R-CNN \cite{he2017mask}, can quickly recognize human figures in images and protect privacy by masking these pixels.
+OD techniques are employed to detect and localize target sensitive objects (e.g., humans) within video frames.
+The application of OD in VAD extends beyond privacy preservation to encompass AD approaches that analyze object-level behaviors and interactions.
+Object-centric VAD methods have demonstrated significant effectiveness in capturing anomalous patterns by focusing on individual objects or their relationships within scenes.
+For instance, Ionescu et al. \cite{ionescu2019object} introduce object-centric convolutional auto-encoders that encode both motion and appearance information, formulating abnormal event detection as a one-versus-rest binary classification problem where normality clusters are separated from dummy anomalies.
+Similarly, Wang et al. \cite{wang2022video} propose a self-supervised approach that solves decoupled spatio-temporal jigsaw puzzles, treating VAD as a multi-label fine-grained classification problem that captures discriminative appearance and motion features through spatial and temporal puzzle permutations.
+However, object-centric methods in conventional VAD research inherently raise privacy concerns when processing RGB sequences, as they typically rely on detailed appearance information to distinguish between normal and abnormal object behaviors.
+This limitation motivates the development of privacy-preserving object detection strategies in P2VAD systems.
+Commonly used OD algorithms, such as the YOLO family \cite{jiang2022review} (e.g., YOLOv3 \cite{redmon2018yolov3} and YOLOv3-spp \cite{huang2020dc}) and Mask R-CNN \cite{he2017mask}, can be repurposed to quickly recognize human figures in images and protect privacy by masking these pixels.
 Combined with instance segmentation \cite{minaee2021image}, P2VAD can more precisely mask human-related pixels in videos, minimizing privacy exposure and avoiding unnecessary spatial noise.
 By transmitting only frames that exclude identifiable information, P2VAD enables effective VAD while preserving privacy.